Natural Health Clinic

 98 Cathedral Road

-It's really important that you feel comfortable with a therapist you choose, so if you would like to contact me, I would suggest we meet for an initial fee of £20 for one hour, so that you can see if you would like to work with me as a therapist.
+It's really important that you feel comfortable with a therapist you choose - the work is a collaborative process focussed on an exploration of yourself: to find out why you do what you do and think what you think.
+If you would like to contact me, I would suggest we meet for an initial fee of £20 for one hour, so that you can see if you would like to work with me as a therapist.
 Then, we would meet weekly at £40 an hour.

 Tel: 07533 496568 / 02920 192157 email: firstname.lastname@example.org

 2016-2020 - MA in Mindfulness Based Core Process Psychotherapy

 2015: MBACP - Member of British Association of Counselling and Psychotherapy

 2011-2015 - Foundation Degree in Humanistic Existentialist Counselling - Vale and Glamorgan College

 - Affairs and betrayals